- Integrations and API

 Q: Do I need to set up special network rules for Targetprocess server or identity provider server

-A: Typically, no. All requests are made via end-user browser so you only have to make sure that end users can access both the identity provider server and Targetprocess server.
+A: Typically, no. All requests are made via an end-user browser so you only have to make sure that end users can access both the identity provider server and Targetprocess server.

-Q: How do I sign-out from Targetprocess with SSO?
+Q: How do I sign out from Targetprocess with SSO?

-A: To logout from Targetprocess application (reset authentication cookie) you can use āLogoutā in the Targetprocess user menu.
-In order to logout from Identity provider - you need to access your Identity provider main page and use its sign out feature.
+A: To log out from Targetprocess application (reset authentication cookie) you can use “Logout” in the Targetprocess user menu.
+In order to log out from Identity provider - you need to access your Identity provider main page and use its sign out feature.

 Q: Does Targetprocess support both IDP-initiated and SP-initiated SSO flows?